humehe/VSAT-3D/README.md

 						dest_dir_stp = stp_dir_res)
 ```
 ###### "Noise"
-It is also possible to generate coollapsed _noise_ collapsed datacuubes outside the line region, assuming the fitted line fwhm.
+To assess the noise level outside the channels where the line is lcoated _noise_ collapsed image can be created considering the same number of channels defined by  line fwhm fittted before.

 ```
 python